Redot-Engine/redot-docs/tutorials/2d/2d_parallax.rst

 Introduction
 ------------

 Parallax is an effect used to simulate depth by having textures move at different speeds relative to the camera.
-Godot provides the :ref:`Parallax2D<class_parallax2d>` node to achieve this effect.
+Redot provides the :ref:`Parallax2D<class_parallax2d>` node to achieve this effect.
 It can still be easy to get tripped up though, so this page provides in-depth descriptions of some properties and how to fix some common mistakes.

 .. note::
     This page only covers how to use :ref:`Parallax2D<class_parallax2d>`.
-This node is still experimental, so the implementation might change in future versions of Godot.
+This node is still experimental, so the implementation might change in future versions of Redot.
 However, it is still recommended to use over the :ref:`ParallaxLayer<class_parallaxlayer>` and :ref:`ParallaxBackground<class_parallaxbackground>` nodes.

 Scroll scale